-Primitive Survival Tool uses heavy ASMR sounds, tons of cuts that blur out the boring parts, and plays on people want to be simple again.
+Primitive Survival Tool uses heavy ASMR sounds, tons of cuts that blur out the boring parts, and plays on people who want to be simple again.

 We all spend lots of time online and on our phones.
 The idea of going back to nature is appealing.
-Sure, your product may not be nature based.
+Sure, your product may not be nature-based.
 But, using cuts, sounds, and videography to sell something that's not necessarily "flashy" can be an incredible tool for certain businesses.

 8. Cobra Kai Ep 1 - "Ace Degenerate" - The Karate Kid Saga Continues